lcukerd/StuffList/README.md

 # StuffList

-Keeps track of application taken and brought back from trip
+Keeps track of items taken and brought back from trip